GLOBAL MARKETS-Stocks, euro rally after EU agrees to recovery fund

 World stocks and oil vs COVID-19https://tmsnrt.rs/2CAIUpH

-(Additional reporting by Hideyuki Sano in Tokyo, Sumeet Chatterjee in Hong Kong and Brijesh Patel in Bangalore; editing by Susan Fenton, Larry King, Jane Merriman and David Gregorio)
+(Additional reporting by Hideyuki Sano in Tokyo, Sumeet Chatterjee in Hong Kong and Brijesh Patel in Bangalore; editing by Susan Fenton, Larry King, Jane Merriman, David Gregorio and Richard Chang)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))